Indie Authors Doing it Right! Ingrid Ricks, Author of Hippie Boy

 – Told agent to stop – wanted to rework early chapters.

-– Hired an editor – Erin Brown – to help with early chapters, got 17 pages worth of feedback and worked on it for 6 weeks.
+– Hired a book editor to help with early chapters, got 17 pages worth of feedback and worked on it for 6 weeks.

 – Re-wrote and added 50 pages.
 Decided to self-publish.

 Was invited to do a Mormon podcast for an hour – told her story and afterwards, their blog was flooded with people who could identify with story.